Komatsu (Japanese restaurant): Admiral's Room

 From 1933 to 1934, a new wing of the house was constructed on the previous site of the garden: a Western reception room and seven Japanese-style rooms.
 One of the users of the reception room was Isoroku Yamamoto.
-As of 2012, this room is a museum with historic materials related to the Japanese navy.
-Seven Japanese-style rooms are composed of various woods such as Paulownia tomentosa, rosewood, Chamaecyparis obtusa, maple and pseudocydonia.
+As of 2012, this room was a museum with historic materials related to the Japanese navy.
+Seven Japanese-style rooms were composed of various woods such as Paulownia tomentosa, rosewood, Chamaecyparis obtusa, maple and pseudocydonia.
 The Momiji (Japanese maple or Autumn leaf color in general) Room was top-grade and used by various admirals such as Isoroku Yamamoto.
 The room came to be known as the chokan-beya (the Admiral's room).
-In the second floor of the new wing is a large room as large as 160 mats.
+In the second floor of the new wing was a large room as large as 160 mats.
 Komatsu Yamamoto, the first mistress, used to appear in Japanese-style parties until she was 88 in 1935.
 She was given a gala 88th year birthday party.
 Then, she retired and died at age 94 in 1943.